-At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
-At least 51 % of the fund assets are invested in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives, in equities or in equity-equivalent securities issued by companies which are headquartered or mainly active in Asia.
-Future-oriented themes - in particular technological change, climate change and healthcare, as well as social and demographic change - are taken into consideration during investment.
+At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of social, environmental and ethical criteria.
+The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights, etc. The investment fund invests at least 51 % of the fund assets directly in equities (and equity-equivalent securities) issued by companies which are headquartered or mainly active in North America, Europe or Asia and/or in bonds whose issuers are headquartered in North America, Europe or Asia.
+At least 25 % of the fund assets are directly invested in equities.